UnderwaterOwlbear/underwaterowlbear.github.io/pages/mosaic.md

 | Keep               | 80,000       | 280 wks, or 5.5 years  |
 | Castle             | 420,000      | 650 wks, or 12.5 years |

 **Taxes**: Each household generates 1 coin in productive capacity every month.
 This consists mainly of food, cloth, and labor, rather than pure cash.
-The peasantry are typically taxed at 10%; higher taxation rates are possible but require a 2d6 roll to avoid an uprising.
+The peasantry are typically taxed at 8-10%; higher taxation rates are possible but require a 2d6 roll to avoid an uprising.
+(This tax rate can be rounded to one-coin-in-twelve for ease of calculating yearly and monthly revenue).

 | Tax Rate | Uprising on...     |
 |----------|--------------------|